andyelu/ai-closet-security-cam/README.md

-# A security camera system leveraging the Google Vision AI API
+### Security camera system leveraging the Google Vision AI API

 This diagram illustrates the workflow of this system.